invae/oscp_field_manual/docs/windows/active-directory/kerberoasting-and-other-hash-attacks.md

 Generally the "post exploitation" of a successful `secretdump.py` or other `mimikatz` like dumping of creds from Local Security Authority Subsystem `lsass.exe` process, Security Accounts Manager `SAM`, Credential manager `CredMan`, or even `ntds.dit` database.

-- The resulting hashes can be used to spray accross the environment for further access.
+- The resulting hashes can be used to spray across the environment for further access.
 - Hash-based authentication like this is not always possible, it can be explicitly disabled.
 - Alternatively, if username/password authentication fails, hash based authentication should be attempted too in order to cover edge cases.
 User-pass disabled, hash enabled.